ghocevar/hackernews-jobs/README.md

 ##### API Server

 Using [Serverless Framework](https://serverless.com) to run Apollo GraphQL Server on AWS Lambda.
+Server fetches Hackernews API and make GraphQL endpoint to use it on the frontend.